T

 neighborhood

-Wander through the labyrinthine medieval streets of Barcelona's oldest neighborhood.
-Discover hidden plazas, ancient Roman ruins, and charming boutiques.
+Wander through the labyrinthine streets of Barcelona's oldest neighborhood.
+Discover hidden plazas, medieval architecture, the Barcelona Cathedral, and charming artisan shops.
+It's a perfect place to get lost and soak in the historic atmosphere.

 2. Midday